ibm-cloud-docs/vpc/vpn-using.md

 To use this feature, the on-premises device must support asymmetric routing to get higher network performance.
 Also, keep in mind that not all on-premises VPN gateways support this use case.
 For example, if the VPN traffic egress and ingress are from different tunnels, the traffic might be blocked by on-premises VPN devices or firewalls.
 {: note}

 The behavior of the active-active mode for a dynamic route-based VPN connection is similar to that of a static connection.
 When you enable the **Distribute traffic** checkbox when adding connections to a VPN gateway, traffic flows through both tunnels simultaneously.
-The transit gateway handles route discovery, learning and management.
+The transit gateway handles route discovery, learning, and management.
 The following diagram depicts the default configuration for a dynamic route-based connection.

 ![Distributed traffic enabled: active-active VPN route](images/vpn-distribute-traffic-enabled-dynamic.svg){: caption="Distributed traffic feature is enabled for dynamic connection" caption-side="bottom"}